Learn more about renters insurance in Virginia.Get Renters Insurance

 |Company||Average Annual Rate in Virginia|

-|City||Average Yearly Renters Insurance Rate|
+|City||Average Annual Renters Insurance Rate|

 Many landlords require renters insurance when signing your lease.
 However, the coverage is highly recommended anyway as it offers many protections to you and your belongings.

-In Vermont, renters insurance provides liability coverage, medical payments to others, property protection, and temporary housing should your home be made uninhabitable.
+In Virginia, renters insurance provides liability coverage, medical payments to others, property protection, and temporary housing should your home be made uninhabitable.
 Each renters insurance company may have different levels of coverage, so it's important to shop around to find the policy that is right for you.